valerjanka/emaxx/README.md

 2. SQRT Decomposition - with generic elements and Item Selector (compare element with current result)
 3. Mo's Sqrt Decomposition - offline calculation of query's results N^1.5.
 Uses generic function to move left/right boundaries

-(http://e-maxx.ru) is very good russian site with a good explanations, analysis and implementations (on C++) of many kinds of algorithms.
+(http://e-maxx.ru) is very good site with detailed explanations, analysis and implementations (on C++) of many kinds of algorithms.
 Thanks to emaxx for this!